jgerstmayr/AI-engineering-lab/README.md

 `python agentDriver.py -m logsAgent`

-For perturbation analysis run the modelCreation with the flag `s`:
+For perturbation analysis run the model creation with the flag `s`:

-`python testModelCreationTob.py -n Llama3.1-8B-Q4 -s`
+`python testModelCreationDriver.py -n Llama3.1-8B-Q4 -s`

 and choose Levensthein `lv`or numerical correctness `nm` for post-processing: